WHATS MY APPROACH TO WEDDING PHOTOGRAPHY AND WEDDING VIDEOGRAPHY ?

 The Family Photos;

 From day one, I’ve always shot weddings in the way I’d like mine to be shot, and the family photos are important, but I don’t want to spend 45 minutes stood in the same spot whilst a conveyer belt of people pass through the frame.
 It’s just boring, plain and simple and your guests will hate standing around.
 If you want twenty different configurations of posed family photographs, then you might be better booking someone else!
-That said, if you want some quick pictures with your folks and siblings, nan and grandad, and the bridal party, then I think we’ll be ok!
-You’ll also be pleased to hear that I shoot them in a more relaxed way; I won’t be shouting at people, ordering them to get in line, and if you want to put your hands in your pockets or wear your sunglasses, then rock and roll!
-If you’re looking for a wedding photogpaher in Byon bay, NSW or Gold Coast who doesnt charge the earth and lets you relax on your wedding day then you have come to the right place.
+That said, if you want some great pictures with your folks and siblings, nan and grandad, and of course your bridal party, then let’s do it!
+You’ll also be pleased to hear that I shoot them in a more relaxed way; I won’t be shouting at people, ordering them to get in line, and if you want to put your hands in your pockets or wear your sunglasses, that’s totally up to you,